WyoBio - The Wyoming Biodiversity Citizen Science Initiative

 Initial project development is being conducted as a partnership between the Biodiversity Institute, the Wyoming Geographic Information Science Center (WyGISC) and the Wyoming Natural Diversity Database (WYNDD).
 WyoBio is a project devised by, and developed for, the Biodiversity Institute, a division of the Environment and Natural Resources Program at the University of Wyoming.
 The Institute has contracted with WyGISC on the development of the online application.
 The Institute and WyGISC are also partnering with WYNDD as the data providers who host a wealth of existing species data.

-This project will leverage the development of new partnerships (the new Biodiversity Institute with WyGISC and WYNDD) and the existing long term partnership between WyGISC and WYNDD.
+This project leverages the development of new partnerships (the new Biodiversity Institute with WyGISC and WYNDD) and the existing long term partnership between WyGISC and WYNDD.
 This project will also include an advisory group made up of a variety of individuals representing existing public education and related groups around the state.
 WyoBio is being planned as a set of modules that will be developed and released through time.
 Additional data contributors and partners will be brought into the project at certain points throughout its development.